IoriBranford/remex/README.md

       The name of the map layer to consider during the automapping.
 By default, it is "Tile Layer 1".
 You can only choose a layer per rule, so you need to make another rule if you want another layer to be considered too.

-   * -r regionsLocation, --regions regionsLocation

-      The rulemap requires an additional image to work properly.
-      By default, the image is always created in the folder of the rulemap.
-But if you want to, you can set another location.

     * -8, --v08